ISHIMWE-Aime/alx-system_engineering-devops/README.md

-This repository is about shell basics
+This repository is bout the shell basics